LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 WHERE
 {
   ?item wdt:P31 wd:Q146. # Must be of a cat
-  SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". } # Helps get the label in your language, if not, then en language
+  SERVICE wikibase:label { bd:serviceParam wikibase:language "en,[AUTO_LANGUAGE]". } # Helps get the label in your language, if not, then en language
 }
 ```